jaspector

 $50.00 re-inspect fee.
 Backup inspections: $76.92 per single-family address; $125.00 per commercial or non-single-family address/building/unit.

-How to Schedule
+How to schedule

 • inspections@mcgregor-texas.com (email)

-Typical inspection sequence: The city requires inspections for certificates of occupancy and life-safety inspection for short-term-rental licensing where applicable.
+Typical sequence: The city requires inspections for certificates of occupancy and life-safety inspection for short-term-rental licensing where applicable.

-Do I need a building permit in McGregor, TX?
+01 Do I need a building permit in McGregor, TX?

 A permit is required for residential and commercial projects.
 The permit application covers residential and commercial projects and expressly requests square footage for electrical, plumbing, mechanical, and building permits.

-How much does a building permit cost in McGregor, TX?
+02 How much does a building permit cost in McGregor, TX?

+Building permit fees in McGregor, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Carport: $50.00; Commercial accessory: $75.00; Commercial building new: $75.00; Fence: $35.00; Flatwork: $40.00; Residential accessory/patio cover: $50.00; Roof: $50.00; Other: $50.00.
 Fees are calculated as: New residential: $0.21/sq ft; New residential electrical: $0.05/sq ft; New residential plumbing: $0.05/sq ft; New residential mechanical: $0.02/sq ft; Commercial building new: $75.00 + $9/$1,000 valuation; Commercial remodel: $125.00 + $9/$1,000 valuation; Residential accessory/patio: $50.00 + $0.20/sq ft; Flatwork: $40.00 + $0.02/sq ft.
 Plan check fee: Residential plan review: $150.00; Commercial in-house: $1,000.00; Commercial outsourced: cost plus 15%; Additional third-party review and inspection tables apply by valuation..

-How do I apply for a building permit in McGregor, TX?
+03 How do I apply for a building permit in McGregor, TX?

-1. Obtain the relevant Community Development form from the city forms page.
+To apply for a building permit in McGregor, TX, follow these steps: 1.
+Obtain the relevant Community Development form from the city forms page.
 The city posts a general community-development application and a permit application.
 2. Complete the application fully.
 Incomplete applications will not be processed or will be rejected.
 3. Submit plans and project documents with the application including residential and commercial plan sets, site plans, civil plans where applicable, and project details.
 4. Email permit applications and inspection requests to inspections@mcgregor-texas.com.
 5. Confirm city registration status if you are a contractor.
 A registration fee applies if the contractor is not currently registered or the registration is expired.
 6. After review and issuance, coordinate inspections through the city.
 7. Obtain the certificate of occupancy where applicable.

-How do I schedule a building inspection in McGregor, TX?
+04 How do I schedule a building inspection in McGregor, TX?

-Other cities in Coryell County
+Other jurisdictions in Coryell County.

-View all Coryell County jurisdictions →
+All Coryell County jurisdictions →